 The Particle Defaults panel gives you the ability to turn particle types on or off as you please.
 Doing this will disable the particle for any assigned pages, even if you have it already set in the Layout Manager.

 Think of this panel as the breaker panel of Gantry.
-It serves as a one-stop shop for enabling and disabling particles such as the Logo, Date, and Google Analytics.
+It serves as a one-stop shop for enabling and disabling particles such as the Logo and Date.
 We have a full breakdown of Gantry's included particles in the next chapter.

 When using an override or user-created outline, you will notice checkboxes next to the different settings fields.
 When unchecked, these fields may appear grayed out until you either click the setting or the checkbox to indicate you would like to make a change.
-Once you have made a change and clicked the Save Settings button, your changes will be saved for the associated outline.
-To revert this change back to its default setting, simply uncheck the check box.
+Once you have made a change and clicked the Save Particle Defaults button, your changes will be saved for the associated outline.
+To revert this change back to its default setting, simply uncheck the checkbox.